thepaperpilot/thepaperpilot.github.io/site/garden/guide-to-incrementals/defining-the-genre/index.md

 ## Sub-Genres

 There are some trends in incremental games that go beyond just being a commonly used mechanic, such that they deeply affect the rest of the game design.
-These trends can be used to determine sub-genres within the incremental games umbrella:
+To a degree each of the games in the canon could arguably be part of distinct sub-genres, but I think these 4 deserve specific mentions:

 **Loops** games are a sub-genre defined by having a core mechanic related to a loop, where the player is deciding the actions taken per loop.
 Notable examples include [Idle Loops](https://omsi6.github.io/loops), [Stuck in Time](https://store.steampowered.com/app/1814010/Stuck_In_Time/), [Cavernous II](https://nucaranlaeg.github.io/incremental/CavernousII/), and [Increlution](https://store.steampowered.com/app/1593350/Increlution/).
 You may also argue [Groundhog Life](https://mogron.itch.io/groundhog-life) and [Progress Knight](https://ihtasham42.github.io/progress-knight/) fall into this sub-genre.